-The school has also recently launched an Ernst & Young Inclusive Leadership Initiative to expand their curricular diversity to include a core required course and inclusion course offerings, faculty workshops, and underrepresented student engagement opportunities.
+The school has also recently launched an Ernst & Young Inclusive Leadership Initiative to expand its curricular diversity to include a core required course and includes course offerings, faculty workshops, and underrepresented student engagement opportunities.
 The school is also working on organizing regular faculty forums each semester where faculty can work on further integrating diversity and inclusion into their coursework.

 Their current diversity course offerings include a Business Perspectives and Applications class that incorporate ethics discussions and simulations; and a Diversity in the Workplace, Developing Your Voice class, which the school has said will soon have an off-campus version where students travel to Washington, D.C. to meet alumni who are industry professionals.

 In a survey conducted with the school, Tricia Whisnant, Director of Academic Affairs, shared that 8 percent of incoming Fall 2018 students were first-generation college students, about 10 percent were international students, and about 12 percent of students came from underrepresented minority groups.